-If there is a big news story in banking so far this year, it’s the failure of the 16th largest bank in the United States, Silicon Valley Bank, that took place on March 10, 2023.
-This crash, which took place over the course of roughly 48 hours, reverberated through the banking world, and despite good news for depositors from the government, the days and weeks ahead of us are sure to produce a litany of analyses, focused on the financial fundamentals of the institution, the impact on the startup community and the human cost in lost jobs.
+If there is a big news story in banking so far this year, it’s the failure of the 16th largest bank in the United States, Silicon Valley Bank out of Santa Clara, California, that took place on March 10, 2023.
+The SVB collapse, which took place over the course of roughly 48 hours, reverberated through the banking world, causing a number of ripple effects over the last week.
+Despite the good news for depositors from the government, the days and weeks ahead of us are sure to produce a litany of analyses focused on the financial fundamentals of the institution, the impact on the startup community and the human cost of lost jobs.
 We believe there is some value in spending a few moments talking about this near tragedy from a communications perspective.
 In this edition of Compound Interest, we look at the collapse of communication that contributed to the failure of Silicon Valley Bank.
 We’ll cover:

 - What happened to Silicon Valley Bank?

 - What other route could SVB have taken?

 This has been extensively covered but for background purposes, a simplified explanation of SVB’s situation was that flush with money and with low-interest rates in 2021 SVB had overinvested in seemingly conservative and safe long bonds.
 Steep rises in interest rates over the following 18 months caused those investments to lose value while scarier economic conditions had bank customers dipping increasingly into their accounts to make payroll.
 This led to both solvency and liquidity problems and SVB responded by selling assets at a loss and raising capital in an attempt to improve both.
 For a deeper dive into the SVB financial situation, we suggest checking out this Forbes analysis.

 A False Sense of Security?